awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 + `1.24`
 + `1.23`

+For important changes to be aware of for each version in standard support, see [Release notes for standard support versions](kubernetes-version-standard.md)\.

 ## Available versions on extended support<a name="available-versions-extended"></a>

 There are currently no versions on extended support\.
 Kubernetes `1.23` will be the first version to enter extended support on October 11, 2023\.